stephenwhippuk/GildedRoseAssignment/README.md

 Regular Expressions.
 If the Format is wrong the record is noted in the read count and logged as an error but is not added into the list and thus will be omited from further processing.

-The *DailyStockUpdater* maintains a count for records read and write count for record written.